lxndrblz/anatole/README.md

 Two notes on the security of Utteranc.es

 - If you are using a strict CSP, you'll have to add the domain to it.
-- The script currently has no built-in integrity check, due to limitations of [Utterances](https://github.com/utterance/utterances/issues/40).
+- The script currently has no built-in integrity check due to limitations of [Utterances](https://github.com/utterance/utterances/issues/40).

 ### Comments powered by Commento